-Complementary and alternative medicine (CAMS) is an umbrella term for many diagnostic and therapeutic methods that lie outside orthodox medicine.
-It is often described by what it is not, rather than by what it is - not taught in medical schools, not scientifically proven, not on the NHS, not plausible, not orthodox.
+Complementary and alternative medicine (CAM) is an umbrella term for many diagnostic and therapeutic methods that lie outside orthodox medicine.
+It's often described by what it is not, rather than by what it is – not taught in medical schools, not scientifically proven, not on the NHS, not plausible, not orthodox.

-The Cochrane Collaboration (an international organisation that produces reviews of published evidence of drugs and health interventions) has adopted the definition of CAMS as:
+The Cochrane Collaboration (an international organisation that produces reviews of published evidence of drugs and health interventions) has adopted the definition of CAM as:

 "Diagnosis, treatment and/or prevention which complements mainstream medicine by contributing to a common whole, by satisfying a demand not met by orthodoxy or by diversifying the conceptual frameworks of medicine".